alfred-delacosta/Video-to-MP4/README.md

 - Run npm install and start the program.

 ## Future Features
-- Add a library page to allow browsing of videos.
+- ~~Add a library page to allow browsing of videos.~~ ✅
-- Add an automatic delete task of the videos after a set amount of hours in the .env file.
-This will delete the video from storage and delete it from the db.
-- Clean up the server messages to be less detailed and more focused on the percentage of completion done from Handbrake.
+- ~~Clean up the server messages to be less detailed and more focused on the percentage of completion done from Handbrake.~~ ✅
 - Implement a progress bar for the Handbrake conversion instead of just text.
 - Implement user accounts to associate videos with users.